Available with Image Analyst license.

 Search by extent

-You have three options to search by geographic extent:
+You have four options to search by geographic extent:

 - Current Map Extent—Determined by the current extent of your map display.